matter-labs/block-explorer/README-00.md

 Then, the ip can be combined with the port of the local rpc.
 The final address is something like `http://{my-ip}:{port}`.

-Once the configuration it's in place the services can be started like this:
+Once the configuration is in place the services can be started like this:

 ``` shell
 docker compose -f compose-00.yaml up